-Then there are the hotels. on the islands range from camping to $10,000 luxury suites and everything in between.
+Then there are the hotels.
+Accommodations on the islands range from camping to $10,000 luxury suites and everything in between.
 But you don't travel to this tropical paradise to sit inside a room.
 The only two things you really need are air conditioning and an accessible location.

 You also have to budget transportation.
 Each island's airport is situated near an industrial area, so you'll need transportation to really enjoy your vacation.
-Your best bet is a rental car which can give you access to the entirety of your island, or, if you're a bit more adventurous, you can always rent a scooter (2 scooters will end up costing you more than one car rental).
+Your best bet is a rental car that can give you access to the entirety of your island, or, if you're a bit more adventurous, you can always rent a scooter (2 scooters will end up costing you more than one car rental).

 Let's break it down, piece by piece: